-The Integrated Answering Machine's 10 most recently deleted messages will be stored in a Message Recycle Bin to allow the user to recover messages that may have been deleted in error.
+Each user's most recently deleted messages (10 on a 30-hour system, five on a two-hour system1)will be stored in a Message Recycle Bin to allow the user to recover messages that may have been deleted in error.

 The most recently deleted message will be played first.
 Press 9 to move to the next message.
-Press 8 to restore the message to the mailbox as an old message.
+Press 8 to restore the message to your mailbox as an old message.